soo-hwanlee/soo-hwanlee.github.io/_pages/about.md

 My projects focus on how nominal arguments are represented and licensed in syntax.
 I also examine the syntactic size of entity nominalizations (e.g., _a sing-er_) by drawing evidence from understudied and underrepresented languages.

-My research also focuses on evaluating Large Language Models (LLMs) on tasks related to linguistic dependencies, including, but not limited to, agreement, binding, control, negation, and politeness.
+My research also focuses on evaluating large language models (LLMs) on tasks related to linguistic dependencies, including, but not limited to, agreement, binding, control, negation, and politeness.
 I am also interested in how LMs handle low-resource and typologically diverse languages.

 <!-- My research so far suggests that LLMs do not fully recognize these linguistic dependencies. -->